IMPORTANT:

 Please be advised:

-The Aspire College and Career Readiness Center Office and ALL Aspire classes (GED/HSE, ESOL, CPC) will be closed at ALL locations and not in session on days the College itself is closed.
-Closures include: winter and spring breaks, College holidays, and any unexpected closures due to weather or other incidents.
+The Aspire College and Career Readiness Center Office and ALL Aspire classes (GED/HSE, ESOL, CPC) will be closed at ALL locations and not in session on days the College is closed.
+Closures include winter and spring breaks, College holidays, and any unexpected closures due to weather or other incidents.
 See the academic calendar for dates.

 Contact Us